styxit/HTPC-Manager/README.md

  - What did you do?
  - What happened?
  - What did you expect to happen?
- - If its a visual bug, screenshot or it didnt happen!
+ - If it's a visual bug, screenshot or it didn't happen!
- - What browser, including version
+ - Which browser, including version
  - Link to a copy/paste of your logfile with clear debug info of the error on [PASTEBIN](http://www.pastebin.com)

 #### How to enable detailed logs
 1. Shutdown HTPC Manager
 2. Start Htpc.py --loglevel debug (Do NOT start with --debug)
-3. Start HTPC Manager and wait for error to occure again
+3. Start HTPC Manager and wait for error to occur again

 HTPC Manager
 =====

-A python based web application to manage the software on your Htpc.
-Htpc Manager combines all your favorite software into one slick interface.
+A python based web application to manage the software on your HTPC.
+HTPC Manager combines all your favorite software into one slick interface.
 See [http://htpc.io](http://htpc.io).

 ![Screenshot](http://htpc.io/img/screenshots/dashboard.png)